 Hours: 10:00 – 21:00. *Closed July 9 – 13 for facility inspection.

 Access: 14 min walk from Meguro station on the JR Yamanote Line, or the Namboku Subway

 Website: http://www.city.meguro.tokyo.jp/kurashi/sports_koen_yoka/sports/sports_shisetsuriyou/shisetsubetu/pool_/indoorpool_nittei.html (Japanese)

-5. Shinagawa Community Pool しながわ区民公園屋外プール (Shinagawa-Ku, Tokyo) – This pool was renewed last year and is a mini play park for little ones.
-Open July 10 – September 9, 2018 – Kids must be toilet trained to enter the pool, no swim diapers allowed.
+4. Shinagawa Community Pool しながわ区民公園屋外プール (Shinagawa-Ku, Tokyo) – This pool was renewed 2 years ago and is a mini play park for little ones.
+Open July 10 – September 13, 2020- Kids must be toilet trained to enter the pool, no swim diapers allowed.
 Three swimming areas: 25M pool, Shape pool 0.75-0.8M deep, and Water play pool 0.25-0.30M deep with small slides and water bucket.
 The pool is in the same park as one of our favorite Tokyo Adventure Parks.

 Cost: Adults 400 JPY, Junior High 200 JPY, Elementary 100 JPY, 5 and under free

 Hours: 9:30-12:15; 1:15-4:15 (closed August 3rd); Evening swim from 5pm-8pm on Wed, Sat & Sun till August 31

 Access: Paid car parking next door in Shinagawa Kumin Park.
 10 min walk from Tachiaigawa Station (立会川駅) on the Keikyu Train line from Shinagawa station